Santiago Iñiguez de Onzoño

 Santiago Iñiguez de Onzoño (born May 17, 1962, Madrid, Spain) is the Executive President of IE University in Madrid, Spain.
 He studied at Complutense University of Madrid and Oxford University, UK.
 Iñiguez de Onzoño is a Doctor of Law and holds an MBA from IE Business School.
-He was a Recognized Student at Oxford University, UK.

 Iñiguez has worked as a management consultant and has played an active role in the field of quality control and development of management education in Europe.
-He is the past Chair of AACSB and serves on the boards of Renmin University Business School (China), Antai Business School (Jiao Tong University, China), Renmin University Business School (China), Mazars University (France), LUISS Business School (Italy), and FGV-EASP Fundaçao Getulio Vargas (Brazil).

 He was portrayed by the Financial Times as "one of the most significant figures in promoting European business schools internationally".
 Iñiguez is also President of the IE Fund in the US.

 Iñiguez was the first recipient (2019) of the Founders Award by Thinkers 50, the prestigious global ranking of thoughtful leaders in Management.
 He was the first European appointed as "Dean of the Year" by Poets & Quants (2017).
 He has also been member on the board of AMBA (Association of MBA), founding member of EQUIS (European Quality Improvement System) and the founder of the Reinventing Higher Education conference.

 He is also one of the founders and member of the board of Headspring, a joint venture of IE Business School and the Financial Times.